 When it comes to summer sports, join the fans at Rio Tinto Stadium in the southern Salt Lake City suburb of Sandy to cheer on the city’s Major League Soccer team, Real Salt Lake.
 Or grab a hot dog and cold beer and spend an evening at Smith’s Ballpark with the Salt Lake Bees, Salt Lake City’s minor league baseball team.

 If you’re more of a football fan, you should be able to catch a University of Utah Utes preseason game at the end of August.
-Even if you don’t attend a football game, you’ll discover the structure that held the Olympic flame during the 2002 Winter Olympics in the southwest corner of the team’s Rice-Eccles Stadium.
+Even if you don’t attend a football game at Rice-Eccles Stadium, you’ll discover the structure that held the Olympic flame during the 2002 Winter Olympics on a pedestal in the plaza, just north of the ticket office.

 Whether you’re a history buff, animal lover, or sports fan, you’re sure to find an outdoor activity to suit you when you visit Salt Lake City in the summer.